What to watch during the final week of MLB’s regular season - Boston News, Weather, Sports | WHDH 7News

 What are the biggest storylines?

-The National League wild-card race was still very tight as of Wednesday morning with the New York Mets holding a one-game lead over the Cincinnati Reds and Arizona Diamondbacks.
+1. The National League wild-card race was still tight as of Friday afternoon with the New York Mets holding a one-game lead over the Cincinnati Reds and a two-game advantage on the Arizona Diamondbacks.
 The Mets looked well-positioned for a playoff spot on Sept.
-1 but have a 7-13 record this month, which allowed the Reds and D-backs to climb into the race.
-Arizona was a seller at the trade deadline after a disappointing first half of the season, but has recovered with a 20-11 record since Aug.
+1 but have a 9-13 record this month, which allowed the Reds and D-backs to climb into the race.
+Arizona was a seller at the trade deadline after a disappointing first half of the season, but has recovered with a 20-13 record since Aug.
 19.

-The American League also has plenty of drama, with four teams — including the Boston Red Sox, Detroit Tigers, Cleveland Guardians and Houston Astros — fighting for the final three playoff spots.
-The Guardians have a stunning 16-2 record since Sept.
+2. The American League also has plenty of drama, with four teams — including the Boston Red Sox, Detroit Tigers, Cleveland Guardians and Houston Astros — fighting for the final three playoff spots.
+The Guardians have a stunning 17-3 record since Sept.
 5, climbing into a tie with the Tigers for the AL Central after being 10 1/2 games back on Sept.
-1.
+1. Cleveland trained by 15 1/2 games in July.
+The largest lead for a team that lost a division or league since 1900 is 13 by the 1951 Brooklyn Dodgers, and the most games behind for an eventual division or league winner is 15 games by the 1914 Boston Braves (15 games back as late as July 5).
+If the AL Central is tied at the end of the year, the Guardians hold the tiebreaker with an 8-5 advantage over the Tigers during the regular season.

-Seattle’s Cal Raleigh hit his 58th homer of the season on Sunday, extending his record for homers in a season by a player who plays primarily catcher.
-He has six games remaining to try and get to 60.
-Philadelphia’s Kyle Schwarber and LA’s Shohei Ohtani both have 53 homers, while Yankees slugger Aaron Judge has 49.
+3. Cal Raleigh hit his 59th and 60th home runs while Seattle clinched the AL West on Wednesday, extending his record for homers in a season by a player who primarily plays catcher.
+He has four games left to match Yankees star Aaron Judge’s AL record of 62.
+Philadelphia’s Kyle Schwarber homered twice Wednesday to reach 56 home runs, and Judge also connected twice to reach 51.
+The Dodgers’ Shohei Ohtani has 54 homers after going deep against the D-backs on Thursday.

 What is the MLB playoff format?